msandbu/gpt-ai/copilot.md

 ## Overview of different Copilot, ChatGPT and Bing features from Microsoft

-This is meant to illustrate the differences between the different GPT enabled services that Microsoft has such as CoPilot and Bing Chat but also how it compared to ChatGPT
+This is meant to illustrate the differences between the different GPT enabled services that Microsoft has such as CoPilot and Bing Chat but also how it compared to ChatGPT.
+It shows the different features, privacy and security mechanisms which apply to tne end-user.

 ### NB: Windows Copilot is not included since it uses Bing Chat underneath